qian-gu/ultisnippets.vim/README.md

-# vim-ultisnippets
+# ultisnippets.vim

-A Collection of custom snippets for ultisnips
+A collection of custom snippets for ultisnips with vim.

 **snippets list:**